Transversal Activities

 Contents

-- Visualization of data: applied design or data viz, types of graphics, creation of impactful graphics in RawGraph, editing of graphics in Inkscape
+- Visualization of data: applied design or data viz, creation of impactful graphics in RawGraph, editing of graphics in Affinity.

 - Free websites and resources